DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 - Interface names will [*always* appear in their original form](https://www.typescriptlang.org/play?#code/PTAEGEHsFsAcEsA2BTATqNrLusgzngIYDm+oA7koqIYuYQJ56gCueyoAUCKAC4AWHAHaFcoSADMaQ0PCG80EwgGNkALk6c5C1EtWgAsqOi1QAb06groEbjWg8vVHOKcAvpokshy3vEgyyMr8kEbQJogAFND2YREAlOaW1soBeJAoAHSIkMTRmbbI8e6aPMiZxJmgACqCGKhY6ABGyDnkFFQ0dIzMbBwCwqIccabcYLyQoKjIEmh8kwN8DLAc5PzwwbLMyAAeK77IACYaQSEjUWY2Q-YAjABMAMwALA+gbsVjNXW8yxySoAADaAA0CCaZbPh1XYqXgOIY0ZgmcK0AA0nyaLFhhGY8F4AHJmEJILCWsgZId4NNfIgGFdcIcUTVfgBlZTOWC8T7kAJ42G4eT+GS42QyRaYbCgXAEEguTzeXyCjDBSAAQSE8Ai0Xsl0K9kcziExDeiQs1lAqSE6SyOTy0AKQ2KHk4p1V6s1OuuoHuzwArMagA) in error messages, but only when they are used by name.

+> see `types-vs.alias.md` to see the code instead of navigating to the links

 For the most part, you can choose based on personal preference, and TypeScript will tell you if it needs something to be the other kind of declaration.
 If you would like a heuristic, use `interface` until you need to use features from `type`.

 ---